-- (a) qualified for a (three-year) bachelor's degree at Level 7 on the New Zealand Qualifications Framework (NZQF) consisting of 360 credits; or - (b) a Bachelor's degree with Honours at Level 8 on the NZQF consisting of at least 480 credits; or - (c) a Master's degree at Level 9 on the NZQF consisting of 240 credits; or - (d) been admitted ad eundem statum as entitled to enrol for the Graduate Diploma, and - (e) approval as a candidate by the Dean of Education, on the recommendation of a Selection Committee.
+- (a) qualified for a (three-year) bachelor's degree at Level 7 on the New Zealand Qualifications Framework (NZQF) consisting of 360 credits; or - (b) a Bachelor's degree with Honours at Level 8 on the NZQF consisting of at least 480 credits; or - (c) a Master's degree at Level 9 on the NZQF consisting of 240 credits; or - (d) been admitted ad eundem statum as entitled to enrol for the Graduate Diploma, and

+(e) approval as a candidate by the Dean of Education, on the recommendation of a Selection Committee.
-Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which will include a visual interview.

-Candidates are required to be vetted by police.

-For international qualifications the New Zealand Teachers Council deems that NZQA assessment of equivalency will determine the equivalent level on the NZQF.

-Students for whom English is an additional language must provide evidence of their English language ability as follows:

-- (a) IELTS (Academic) 7.0, with a band score of 7.0 or higher, for each component; or - (b) At least two years of successful study in a New Zealand secondary school, with at least eight Level 2 NCEA credits in English (four reading and four writing).
+- Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which will include a visual interview. - 2.
+Candidates are required to be vetted by police. - For international qualifications the Education Council of Aotearoa New Zealand deems that NZQA assessment of equivalency will determine the equivalent level on the NZQF. - Students for whom English is an additional language must provide evidence of their English lanquage ability as follows: - (a) IELTS (Academic) 7.0, with a band score of 7.0 or higher, for each component; or - (b) At least two years of successful study in a

-Note that satisfying these criteria does not guarantee entry to the programme.
+- New Zealand secondary school, with at least ten Level 2 NCEA credits in Literacy (five reading and five writing). - Note that satisfying these criteria does not guarantee entry to the programme.

 Any candidate who has been credited with an initial teacher education course or courses at another tertiary educational institution may, with the approval of the Dean of Education, be granted credit transfer from such courses as the Dean of Education may determine.
-Any credit transfer must meet New Zealand Teachers Council requirements.
+Any credit transfer must meet Education Council of Aotearoa New Zealand requirements.
 Recognition of prior learning is not normally granted.
-Where applications for recognition of prior learning are made they will be considered in consultation with the New Zealand Teachers Council and approved prior to the candidate commencing the programme.
+Where applications for recognition of prior learning are made they will be considered in consultation with Education Council of Aotearoa New Zealand and approved prior to the candidate commencing the programme.